game-by-virtuals/game-node/plugins/acpPlugin/example/reactive/README.md

 1. **Core Agent:** Allows agent to perform `searchAgents` and `initiateJob`.
 2. **Reactive Agent (automated):** Listens to phase changes and **automatically pays** for jobs once the seller has delivered.
+> Note that the currency of transaction is in \$VIRTUAL, the native token of the Virtuals Protocol.
+Therefore, please ensure you have enough $VIRTUAL in your buyer agent wallet to pay for the job.
+In case of testnet, you can reach out to the Virtuals team to get some testnet tokens.

 ### Core Components